CASTELLA: Long Audio Dataset with Captions and Temporal Boundaries: Experiment

 \textbf{Training strategy}.
 A model trained with CASTELLA using weights pre-trained on Clotho-Moment (Model 3) achieved 16.2 points in recall1@0.7 significantly outperforming models trained using only Clotho-Moment (Model 1) and CASTELLA (Model 2) by 10.4 and 6.5 points, respectively.
 This result suggests that pre-training on a synthetic dataset and fine-tuning on a real-world dataset is an effective training strategy.

-\textbf{Model architecture} When comparing the architecture of DETR-based networks, UVCOM (Model 5) performed best, achieving 20.3 points in recall1@0.7, while Moment-DETR (Model 4) was the worst.
+\textbf{Model architecture}.
+When comparing the architecture of DETR-based networks, UVCOM (Model 5) performed best, achieving 20.3 points in recall1@0.7, while Moment-DETR (Model 4) was the worst.
 This trend is also observed in the VMR task~\cite{xiao2024bridging}, suggesting that models effective in VMR will also show strong performance in AMR.

-\textbf{Performance by length of moment} Fig.~\ref{fig: timestamps} shows the relationship between recall1 and the length of the ground-truth audio moment.
-Although performance generally decreases as the duration increases for moments longer than 5 seconds, it drops sharply for moments of 5 seconds or less.
-This problem has also been reported in VMR~\cite{park2024length}, and because short moments occur frequently in AMR as shown in Fig.~\ref{fig: dist}, it becomes a more serious issue for this task.
+\textbf{Performance by maximum length of moments}.
+Fig.~\ref{fig: timestamps} shows the relationship between recall1 and the maximum length of the ground-truth audio moments.
+It can be seen that the performance is low for short moments of less than 10 seconds.
+This problem has also been reported in VMR~\cite{park2024length}, and it becomes a more serious issue for AMR task because short moments occur frequently in this task as shown in Fig.~\ref{fig: dist}.

-\subsection{Conclusion}
+\section{Conclusion}

 In this paper, we proposed CASTELLA, a manually annotated audio dataset specifically designed for the audio moment retrieval task.
-This dataset contains 1,422 audio recordings, each one to five minutes in length, along with global and local captions, and temporal boundaries collected via crowd-sourcing.
+This dataset contains 1,862 audio recordings, each one to five minutes in length, along with global and local captions, and temporal boundaries collected via crowd-sourcing.
 Using CASTELLA, we conducted an AMR experiment with existing models.
 Our results show that pre-training on a synthetic dataset and then fine-tuning it on CASTELLA is an effective strategy.

-We also found that current AMR models struggle to correctly predict short audio moments.
-In future work, we will develop a method that leverages global captions for the AMR task and investigate model architectures that incorporate techniques from the SED task.
+As future work, we will explore new applications for CASTELLA beyond AMR.
+Specifically, these include developing technologies for the simultaneous localization and captioning of salient events in a long audio recording, as well as methods for retrieving specific audio moments relevant to a query from a collection of multiple long audio recordings.